gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 _Clean Code_ by Robert C. Martin is a seminal programming book.
-A whole generation of developers, including myself, became better programmers by the book's advice.
+A whole generation of developers, including myself, became better programmers by the Uncle Bob's advice.
 But after almost twenty years, does the book still hold up to its high standards?
 Was some advice given by _Clean Code_ questionable or even wrong?
 Are there better alternatives nowadays?

 To be fair, the author himself claims in the preface that "_some recommendations in the book are controversial and people might disagree_".
 In this article I try to disagree.
-Let's go through to the **good, bad and ugly** parts of Clean Code!
+Let's go through to the **good, bad and ugly** parts of Clean Code.

 ## The Good

-#### Great Programming Advice

 Besides the book's programming guidance, I think the greatest achievement of the book is coining the term **Clean Code** and creating a general awareness about